-Admittedly the aesthetics might raise a few eyebrows.
+Admittedly the aesthetics might raise a few eyebrows – and the newer Kann Alpha is a slightly more svelte model.
 But make no mistake, this is a talented machine you'll struggle to put down.

 Read the full review: Astell & Kern Kann

-Not many portable music players will find common ground with the SP2000 – not in terms of price, build or performance.
+Not many portable music players will find common ground with the SP2000 – and that goes for price, build and performance.
 This is a one-of-a-kind player, which is as impractically portable as it is inaccessibly priced.